ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 title: "A comparison with Signal and Telegram"
 ---

-Ansyble is in many ways a theoretical endeavor.
-In this post, we'll discuss how Ansyble differs from Signal and Telegram on the backend with a focus on data, cryptography, and distribution, and how this manifests in the user experience.
+Ansyble is in many ways a theoretical endeavor, with the objective of optimizing between accessibility and encryption.
+In this post, we'll discuss how Ansyble differs from Signal and Telegram on the backend with a focus on data storage, cryptography, and distribution, and how this manifests in the user experience.

 ### Signal